Supporting the WA mining industry

 North Metropolitan TAFE is the largest resources trainer in WA, offering the state’s most comprehensive, industry-targeted training.

-With qualifications covering drilling operations, mining exploration and resource processing. our specialised facilities cater for surveying, geology, metallurgy, environmental management, induction training and automation, to name a few.
+Our specialised facilities cater for surveying, geology, metallurgy, environmental management, induction training, automation and laboratory operations to name a few.

-Our CUT Mine is a unique simulated underground mine which has been used by students in surveying, geological assistant skill sets, mining exploration to gain exposure to a real underground mine environment, prior to site mobilisation.
+This facility is used by students in surveying, mining exploration and school students (VETDSS) seeking traineeships and employment in the sector to gain exposure to a real underground mine environment, prior to site mobilisation.

 Green Skills Training Centre